-FY 2011 Obligations for Research and Education Programs (\$6,595 million)
+FY 2014 Obligations for Research and Education Programs (\$6,807 million)

-Notes: NSF Research and Education Programs include research and related activities, education and human resources, and major research equipment and facilities construction appropriations.
+Note: NSF Research and Education Programs include Research and Related Activities, Education and Human Resources, and Major Research Equipment and Facilities Construction appropriations.
 Other institutions funded include federal, state, and local governments; nonprofit organizations; and international organizations.
+Totals may not add due to rounding.